Dantewanders/NamasteWellness/README.md

 Make sure you have an instance of Docker running.

-Create a database named Namaste_db.
+Create a database named namaste.

 In the "api" intergrated terminal, run npx knex migrate:latest and npx knex seed:run to create and seed tables.</p>